 What should I do if I’m experiencing conflict with my roommate(s)?

 We ask that you talk to both your roommate and your community assistant (CA).
-If this first step is not successful, your RA will seek advice from the assistant director, graduate assistant, or director of housing and residence life.
+If this first step is not successful, your CA will seek advice from the assistant director, graduate assistant, or director of housing and residence life.

 What if I want to change rooms?

 Room changes won’t be granted during the first two weeks of a semester, or in December and May.
-Before making a change, both roommates must participate in the conflict resolution process with their RA or assistant director, which may result in a renegotiation of the roommate agreement.
+Before making a change, both roommates must participate in the conflict resolution process with their CA or assistant director, which may result in a renegotiation of the roommate agreement.

 Students who still want to change rooms must obtain a room change request form from the assistant director or the director of housing and residence life.

 Students must follow the room-change steps outlined in the current student handbook.
 An unauthorized room change may result in a $100 charge to the student’s account, incurring possible student conduct sanctions.

 What is room consolidation?